Translating SRT Subtitles with the Three-Step Reflection Method

 Building a Simple API

-Example of return result
+Example of returned results:

 <step1_initial_translation>